-eMotimo allows us to create amazing camera move timelapse shots and helps keep this site going.
+The eMotimo TB3 allows us to create amazing camera move timelapse shots and the eMotimo team helps keep us and this site going.
 Many of our Northern Lights timelapse videos were captured using the eMotimo TB3 Black which makes shooting professional timelapse easy.
+To see this amazing tool in action, in Ultra HD 4K click here.
+And check out this video to see a behind the scenes setup.

 This page does NOT auto-refresh so remember to click on the image to refresh often.

-An updated image is available roughly every 30 seconds.
+An updated image is available roughly every 30 seconds during winter and every 5 minutes during summer.

 If you'd like to auto-refesh this page you can do so with the 3rd party website refreshthis.com